12 Amazing Vegan and Plant Based Egg Substitutes for Baking

 Plant-based Yogurt – Plant based yogurt is another great egg substitution.
 You will want to make sure that you use plain yogurt instead of flavored yogurt. ¼ cup=1 egg.
 I like to use Kite Hill Almond Milk yogurt.

-Arrowroot Powder– To use arrowroot as a substitute for eggs, take 2 TBSP of arrowroot and add in 3 TBSPs of water and mix together.
-Arrowroot is similar to corn starch and is a high-starch product that makes a great alternative to using eggs in your plant-based recipes.
+Arrowroot Powder– To use arrowroot as a substitute for eggs.
+Take 2 TBSP of arrowroot and add in 3 TBSPs of water and mix together.
+Arrowroot is similar to corn starch.
+It is a high-starch product that makes a great alternative to using eggs in your plant-based recipes.

 Aquafaba – Aquafaba is the liquid that is left over from cooked chickpeas.
 You can get it two ways.

-- By using the liquid left over from a can of chickpeas or also known as garbanzo beans.
+- Using the liquid left over from a can of chickpeas or also known as garbanzo beans.

 - The liquid left over from cooking dry chickpeas or garbanzo beans.

 Either way they make a great plant-based alternative to eggs and also can be used when a recipe calls for egg whites.

 To use it as an egg replacement you will need 3TBSP of aquafaba to replace one egg.

 These vegan and plant based egg substitutes are a great alternative to using eggs in your recipes.
 I actually prefer to use these substitutes.
 We normally do not consume animal-based products in our home and so these are great alternatives.
 And plant-based foods offer lots of great nutrients that can only be found in plant foods.